What We Do

 Proceeds from the sale of raffle tickets support the Bayberry Scholarship and Toolship programs.
 Scholarships support continuing education and toolships are awarded to students in vocational programs to provide funds to purchase tools they will need as they enter the workforce of their choice.

-Coach bus trips are planned each year to museums, quilt shows, quilt shops and special quilting events.
+Coach bus trips are planned when possible to museums, quilt shows, quilt shops and special quilting events.
 Member suggestions for trip destinations are welcome — please share suggestions with Member Reps or any Board member.

 Please contact the member coordinating each project (see Member Handbook for email or phone contact information)

-Quilt blocks donated by members are used to make quilts for critically ill children at the Floating Hospital for Children at Tufts New England Medical Center in Boston.
+Quilt blocks donated by members are used to make quilts for children.
 Blocks are sewn together at the Sew for Kids activity at the Quilt Show and during the year.

 Fabric sacks for Katelyn’s Closet